2023 SELF Grant

 - Awarded funds may only be applied to the project described in the proposal.

-- Grants are awarded once per year.
+- Grants are generally awarded once per year.
 The quantity and amount will depend on available funds.

 - When creating your budget, please research costs and cite estimate sources.